gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

       first open the browser
 - Added `Instances` and `Lists` classes for modders that have getters for commonly used BTD6 singleton classes and game objects
   - eg `InGame.instance.coopGame.Cast<Btd6CoopGameNetworked>().Connection.Connection.NKGI` can instead be `Instances.NKGI`
-  - Also gets added as a component to a Game Object at the root of a global scene, so you can easily access fields with Unity Explorer
+  - Also gets added as a component to a Game Object at the root of a global scene, so you can easily access fields from the default Unity Explorer window